Adventures of Sonic the Hedgehog: Production

 Additionally, some of the storyboards were done by the Spanish animation studio Milimetros Dibujos Animados, which also worked on the animation for the Saturday morning Sonic cartoon and the main title animation for Sonic Underground.
 Pre-production stages of the show (as well as the first season of the Saturday morning cartoon) were handled by Canadian Studio B (later known as DHX Media Vancouver).

+Tele 5 was already active in co-productions with companies such as BRB Internacional and, through its Italian parent Reteitalia, with DIC.
+It was one of the Spanish network's last co-productions, before the network announced a creative shift in 1994.